transcode-de/correos/docs/source/tutorial.rst

     -- `Models | Django Documentation <https://docs.djangoproject.com/en/1.9/topics/db/models/>`_

-If you navigate to your *correos* project and open the file ``models.py`` you will find three models:
+If you navigate to your *correos* project and open the file ``models.py`` you will find three model classes:
     * Domain (represents information about the domain of the recipient's email server)
     * Recipient (represents information about the recipient of the email)
     * Email (represents information about the email itself)

 You can see all attributes each model is containing and some functions as well.
-Note that the model Recipient contains a ForeignKey field called domain which connects it to the Domain model (related_name is 'users'), likewise the model Email has got one (recipient) that connects it to the Recipient model (related_name is 'emails').
+Note that the model Recipient contains a ForeignKey field called 'domain' which connects it to the Domain model (related_name is 'users'), likewise the model Email has got one ('recipient') that connects it to the Recipient model (related_name is 'emails').

 The Email model contains a custom manager (EmailManager) as well, assigned to `objects`.
 This manager contains important functionality, we will have a look at now.

+.. _custommanager:

 custom manager
 --------------